raphaelbabilonia/Filament-Consumption-Tracker/docs/user_guide.md

 ### Exporting Data

 1. Use filters to select the data you want to export
-2. Click "Export Jobs to CSV"
+2. Click "Export to CSV"
-3. Choose a location to save the CSV file
+3. Choose a location to save the file
-4. All visible jobs will be included in the export
+4. The exported CSV will include all job details including dates, materials, printer, and costs
+5. Cost data is included without currency symbols for easy spreadsheet analysis

 ## Printer Management